 Unambiguous.
 Direct.
 Action oriented.

 If you don’t spell these things out, customers won’t make the effort to work it out.
 Leave it ambiguous and customers will ignore it or forget it.
-The call to action to makes it clear what you want the customer to do.
+The call to action makes it clear what you want the customer to do.

 Call to action - example for restaurant bookings

-One restaurant found a way to reduce these no shows by adding just two words to the standard way they took a reservation.
+One restaurant found a way to reduce these no shows by adding 2 words to the standard way they took a reservation.

 See the difference?

-They certainly did with a dramatic reduction in no shows.
-Customers were far more likely to call to cancel a booking if they’d acted i.e. said out loud they would do so.
-They’d made a commitment to act.
+They certainly did, with a dramatic reduction in no shows.
+Customers were far more likely to call to cancel a booking if they’d committed to doing so.

 Conclusion - Creative evaluation